jazad136/aws-luckynumgen-java/README.md

 - 08/06 : Nothing to report.
 - 08/07-08/08 Nothing to report.
 - 08/09 : "Remainder File String" method in function Single3x creates a JSON file: help keep track of previously generated numbers.
-- 08/10 : Affected digits checks to see which s3 directories need updated
+- 08/10 : "Affected digits" checks to see which s3 directories need updated
 - 08/10 : Add clean_s3_directories for daily storage reset,
 - & test bulk upload to cloud storage